 One of the reasons I got into farming was because I wasn't happy with the options I had at the farmers' market.
 Sure, everything sounded great and I imagined how perfect everything must be after reading several Micheal Pollen books... but when I went to tour the farms and volunteer for the day, the reality wasn't what I had hoped it was.

 You see, the main problem wasn't external to their chickens, it WAS the chickens.
-Their Cornish Cross chickens were the same genetics used in those sad chicken factories and they just weren't able to take care of themselves outside... it wasn't in their nature.
+Their Cornish Cross chickens were the same genetics used in those sad chicken PETA videos and they just weren't able to take care of themselves outside... it wasn't in their nature.
+Frankly those chickens on that pasture based farm I toured would have been better off in a confinement barn.

 On that farm the chickens had grown so fast that they were missing feathers and hardly could walk.
 The result was anything but a respectful life... they were genetically inhumane.